Ninitha-67/OWASP-Juice-Shop-Security-Testing/README.md

 # # Securing a Vulnerable Web Application (OWASP Juice Shop)

 This project demonstrates the complete lifecycle of securing a deliberately vulnerable web application:
-**Deployment → Vulnerability Identification → Root Cause Analysis → Mitigation Recommendations → Validation (Re-testing)**
+**Deployment → Vulnerability Assessment → Security Hardening → Validation**

 ⚠️ Educational use only.
 Tested in an isolated lab environment.